The internet is littered with articles on how to boost your email subscriber list through a website.

 If that’s the case, there’s really no reason for you to weigh down your app with the feature in the first place.
 The only way customers are going to subscribe through your mobile app is if you make it incredibly easy.
 That means starting out by including a quick tab or button on your homepage that has the email list in their mind at all times.

 After that, you must grab that email address with only one or two steps, so we recommend using the POWr Mailing List feature through iBuildApp.

 Upon implementing this widget on your mobile app, people can punch in their email addresses within seconds.
-The default design looks simple, but you can also change around the fields, connect to services like MailChimp with lots of prebuilt templates and modify the branding aspects.
+The default design looks simple, but you can also change around the fields, connect to services like MailChimp and modify the branding aspects.

 Place Sharing Buttons in the Mobile App and the Newsletter

 Your email subscription form sits on its own mobile app page, which is a good thing, since you can include social media sharing buttons to encourage others to talk about it.

 In addition, if you go with a system like MailChimp, you can include social sharing links in the newsletter as well.
 This way, if a user thinks that one of their friends may enjoy your content, they can send it along.

 Promote the Email Newsletters on Other Outlets Like Social Media and Websites